Skip to content

 3. Notify assigned workspace admins.

-5. Review audit logs.
+5. Review attestation reports and audit logs.

 Workspace admins